GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/KeyComponents/XML.rst

 The XML block
 -------------

-We are ready to use the relative permeability model in GEOSX.
+We are ready to use the relative permeability model in GEOS.
 The corresponding XML block (child node of the "Constitutive" block) reads:

 .. code-block:: XML